Stuttgart climate assembly with 24 recommendations

 Procedure laid down in policy paper

-In the eleven-page "Principles for the Climate Assembly Stuttgart" the procedure of the assembly is laid down in detail.
+In the eleven-page "Principles for the Climate Assembly Stuttgart" the procedure of the assembly was laid down in detail.
 Thus it can be read there that the dates of the citizens' assembly must be suitable for most people.
 "People with disabilities are given special support.
 If needed, there are also offers for care or childcare for relatives of participants who need to be looked after during this time.
 Experts are encouraged and, if possible, selected to present in language that is easy to understand.
 There will also be an expense allowance paid to all members of the assembly," it continues.

 The citizens' assembly was led by an independent coordination, which was responsible for preparing the procedure, developing the agenda, inviting experts and moderators and more.
 The mini public was moderated by the Stuttgart-based communications office Ulmer, and carried out by the associated company Ifok.
 The Fraunhofer Institute evaluates the citizens' assembly and writes a final report.
 The climate assembly costs totalling 293,000 euros are borne by the city of Stuttgart.